7sferry/gatsby-plugin-google-analytics-data-reporting-api/README.md

 ### startDate

 optional. you can skip this option. it's based on Google Analytics date value.
 Could be '30daysAgo', 'today', ' yesterday', or ISO date format (yyyy-MM-dd) like '2022-12-31'.
-Since v1.2.0 Default value is '2005-01-01' because Google Analytics 4 say so.
-If you still use version <= 1.1.0 you should upgrade to newer version or specify startDate in your gatsby-config.
+Since v1.2.0 Default value is '2005-01-01' because new Google API changed it.
+If you still use version <= 1.1.0 you should specify 'startDate' in your gatsby-config or upgrade to newer version.

 ### endDate